Table of Contents

 Definition of Megaloblastic Anemia

-The so-called erythroblasts show typical morphological changes, which are called megaloblastic.
+The so-called erythroblasts show typical morphological changes, which are called megaloblasts.

-Every megaloblastic anemia produces macrocytic erythrocytes, but not every macrocytosis comes with a megaloblastic anemia.
-The most common causes for a megaloblastic anemia are:
+Every patient with megaloblastic anemia produces macrocytic erythrocytes, but not every case of macrocytosis is associated with megaloblastic anemia.
+The most common causes of megaloblastic anemia include:

 - Vitamin B12 deficiency (frequent)